yel-0/TimeTableC-/README.md

 Developed by Yel.

 ### 🐛 Known Issues and TODOs
-Known Issues:
+### Known Issues:

-    Currently, there is no integration with other software products, such as Excel file uploading.
+- **Excel File Upload Integration**: Currently, there is no integration for uploading and importing data from Excel files.
-    Success and error messages are not yet implemented for user interactions, such as when a user submits a form or when an action is completed.
+- **User Feedback**: Success and error messages are not yet implemented for user interactions (e.g., form submissions, timetable creation).

 TODOs: